 Upon my return to the UK, I spent two years hankering after a solution to one question: “How do I get back?”
 A single week in Beijing in May 2013 was the closest thing I managed for some time – that week left me inspired by the big city and more desperate than ever before to find my way into a life in Asia.

-Despite my current location and satisfaction with my life in Beijing, Korea holds a special place in my heart.
-My first weeks in China were often tinged with a staggering nostalgia for Seoul, and, while I have learned to appreciate the differences between the two, I feel certain I will return to Korea sometime in the not-so-distant future.
+Korea holds a special place in my heart.
+My first weeks of living in China were often tinged with a staggering nostalgia for Seoul, and, while I have learned to appreciate the differences between the two, I feel certain I will return to Korea sometime in the not-so-distant future.